 Until Baby is about six months old, she will only need to consume food from one food group: breast milk and/or formula.
 But once Baby starts showing signs that she is ready for more solid foods, it’s time to think about what Baby going to eat in order to get a nutritious, balanced diet of foods that she likes – or at least, that she is interested in eating.

 In general, you’ll be feeding Baby the same five food categories that you eat: grains, fruit, vegetables, dairy, and proteins (like meat, nuts, and beans).
-But the types of foods may change a little by month, as Baby gets older and his digestion improves.
+But the types of foods may change a little by month, as Baby gets older and her digestion improves.

 Six to eight months

 While Baby is this age, stick with baby-led weaning, meaning that you let Baby choose how much and when to eat solid foods.
-Once you’ve given Baby a food and he hasn&;t had any reactions, you can start mixing certain foods together.
+Once you’ve given Baby a food and she hasn&;t had any reactions, you can start mixing certain foods together.
 Here are some of the foods you can try feeding Baby between these months, specifically.